 Proof of vaccination for equine herpesvirus-1 (EHV-1 or "Rhino") is also required.
-Records must reflect vaccine administration no more than six months (April 7th, 2024) and no fewer than 14 days (September 23rd, 2024) prior to arrival at the Kentucky Horse Park.
-This means that every horse at the Kentucky Horse Park during the Make-over must have been vaccinated for EHV-1 between April 7th and September 23rd, 2024.
+Records must reflect vaccine administration no more than six months (April 6, 2025) and no fewer than 14 days (September 22, 2025) prior to arrival at the Kentucky Horse Park.
+This means that every horse at the Kentucky Horse Park during the Make-over must have been vaccinated for EHV-1 between April 6 and September 22, 2025.
 The following are the only forms of accepted vaccination documentation:

-- Bill/receipt with vet practice name, contact info, date, and horse's name, indicating EHV-1 administration - A letter on practice letterhead, signed and dated, certifying administration - · Name and vaccine type noted by veterinarian on signed health certificate/import documents
+• Bill/receipt with vet practice name, contact info, date, and horse's name, indicating EHV-1 administration

+- A letter on practice letterhead, signed and dated, certifying administration - Name and vaccine type noted by veterinarian on signed health certificate/import documents

-Trainers should be prepared to show these documents upon arrival at the Kentucky Horse Park, at check-in, and at any point throughout the event.
+Trainers must be prepared to show these documents upon arrival at the Kentucky Horse Park, at check-in, and at any point throughout the event.
 Horses with insufficient health paperwork will be immediately quarantined and asked to leave the grounds.